-Synonyms of Dichondra carolinensis (3) (Updated on 1-20-21): Demidofia repens J.F.Gmel., Dichondra caroliniana Willd. ex DC., Dichondra evolvulacea var. carolinensis (Michx.)
+Synonyms of Dichondra carolinensis (3) (Updated on 11-17-21 from Plants of the World Online): Demidofia repens J.F.Gmel., Dichondra caroliniana Willd. ex DC., Dichondra evolvulacea var. carolinensis (Michx.)
 Kuntze

 Dichondra carolinensis Michx. is the correct and accepted scientific name for this species of Dichondra.
 It was named and described as such by André Michaux in Flora Boreali-Americana in 1803.